sandrejev/bioopt/docs/creating_model.rst

     products.append(ReactionMember(Metabolite("NaOH"), coefficient=2))
     products.append(ReactionMember(Metabolite("H2"), coefficient=1))

-    # Create constraints for reaction
+    # Combine previously created objects into complete reaction definition.Note that direction and constraints are not
-    constraint =
+    # required.
+By default reaction would be unconstrained and allow to flow both directions.
+However if direction is

-    # Combine previously created objects into complete reaction definition
+    # specified default constraints will reflect reaction directionality.
     r1 = Reaction("Burn", reactants, products, Direction.forward(), Bounds(-1, Bounds.inf())) # Lower bound will be reset to 0 because reaction is not reversible
-    r2 = Reaction("Break", products, reactants) # By default reactions are reversible and unconstrained.
+    r2 = Reaction("Break", products, reactants)

     # Let's now create model with this reaction
     m = Model()